Topics

 - Do not wash inside your vagina (douche).

-- Do not use perfumed or scented soaps or wipes.
+- Do not use perfumed or scented soaps or wipes in or around your vagina, as these can cause irritation and discomfort.

 During pregnancy, it is common to experience an increase in vaginal discharge, which serves as a protective mechanism to prevent infections from spreading to the uterus.